-At Kings Oak Primary Learning Centre we believe that, through high quality Spiritual, Moral, Social and Cultural (SMS) provision and underlying ethos of the school, all children achieve their full potential as well developing a full understanding of their role within their community.
-This ultimately means that our children leave the school at the end of Year 6 as well-rounded young people who are ready to make the transition to secondary school.
+At Kings Oak Primary Learning Centre we believe that, through high quality Spiritual, Moral, Social and Cultural (SMS) provision and an underlying ethos of the school, all children achieve their full potential as well developing a full understanding of their role within their community.
+This ultimately means that our children leave school at the end of Year 6 as well-rounded young people who are ready to make the transition to secondary school.
 Part of our role in this preparation is ensuring that we promote and reinforce key values to our students.
 These include:

-The government set out its definition of British values in the 2011 Prevent Strategy and considered them to be democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.
+The government set out its definition of British values in the 2011 Prevent Strategy and considered them to be a democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.
 We feel these values sit well with our own key values and are consistently reinforced and respected within our school community.

 The examples that follow are an indication of some of the many ways we seek to embed British Values at Kings Oak Primary Learning Centre and are an indication of our approach rather than an exhaustive list.
 Our assembly programme, Golden Rules and wider curricular teaching are key ways in which we develop our key values, including British values with our children.

 The principle of democracy is consistently reinforced at Kings Oak Primary Learning Centre.
 Elections for School Councillors and the high profile nature of their work as well as work throughout the curriculum and in assemblies ensure that our children have a good understanding of the democratic process, both in school and on a local and national level.

 The importance of “laws,” whether they are those that govern the class, the school, or the country, are consistently reinforced throughout regular school days.
 Our ‘Golden Rules’ are high profile throughout school and are discussed at length in all classes.
 Our children recognise the importance of right and wrong and those consequences apply when rules are broken.